-But before you do some serious crunching, you should know this: your application essay is not a term paper.
+However, before you do some serious crunching, you should know this: your application essay is not a term paper.
 It should not feel like a term paper, nor walk or talk like one.
 A mistake many students make when deciding on their essay topics for college is searching for a scholarly, all-engaging topic that’s more suited for a term paper than a personal essay.
-While a good research or term paper is supposed to demonstrate your mastery of a particular academic subject, an admission essay is supposed to reveal the kind of person you are and eventually hope to become.
+While a good research or term paper is supposed to demonstrate your mastery of a particular academic subject, an admission essay or personal statement is supposed to reveal the kind of person you are and eventually hope to become.
 In other words, the college essay is written for a different audience and a different purpose.

 DO convey an overall positive message.
 Sarcasm and cynicism will not get you far.